rocket-pool/RPIPs/RPIPs/RPIP-30.md

 ### Final states
 - For periods X>5, a node's share of reward SHALL be `proposed_method_share`
-- The rewards tree specs SHALL follow pre-existing processes for release and modification
 - The next significant smart contract upgrades SHALL update the RPL withdrawal process to be a 2-step process
   - A user MAY set any amount of "Staked" RPL beyond the value of 15% of the node's borrowed ETH to